PraveentheMachine/PersonalWebsiteV2/README.md

 # PersonalWebsiteV2

-This is the second iteration of my website, I have retired "praveenbandarage.me" and migrated to https://www.praveenbandarage.com/
+This is the second iteration of my website, I have retired "praveenbandarage.me" and migrated to https://www.praveenbandarage.com/ I have utilised Vercel and setup CI such that once I commit to master it will auto update website which is a neat feature.

 ### Standard View